mattermost/docs/source/manage/health-checks.rst

 This page describes how to configure health check probes for a Mattermost server.

 Before you begin, you should have a running Mattermost server.
-If you don't, you can `install Mattermost on various distributions </guides/deployment.html>`__ or deploy a `Kubernetes cluster with Minikube <https://github.com/mattermost/mattermost-kubernetes>`__.
-Note that `highly available Mattermost cluster support </scale/high-availability-cluster.html>`__ is available in Mattermost Enterprise.
+If you don't, you can :doc:`install Mattermost on various distributions </guides/deployment>` or deploy a `Kubernetes cluster with Minikube <https://github.com/mattermost/mattermost-kubernetes>`__.
+Note that :doc:`highly available Mattermost cluster support </scale/high-availability-cluster>` is available in Mattermost Enterprise.

 You can perform a health check with two methods: